-- The NG-RAN reports the available data rate to the UPF via the GTP-U header of UL packets and UPF further exposes, based on mechanisms defined in clause 5.8.2.17 of TS 23.501 [2], the available data rate to the AF directly or via the local NEF.
+- The NG-RAN reports the available data rate to the UPF via the GTP-U header of UL packets and UPF further exposes based on mechanisms defined in clause 5.8.2.17 of TS 23.501 [2], and the available data rate is reported to the AF directly or via the (local) NEF.

+- Available data rate refers to the RAN estimated data rate that RAN is able to provide in a short estimation time window based on implementation.

+NOTE 1: It is recommended that the available data rate exposure is not reported very frequently.

+NOTE 2: RAN may consider the GFBR values of the discrete set of Alternative QoS profiles (AQP), or in case the AQPs are not configured, the GFBR rate of the GBR QoS Flow, as the available data rate, which is up to RAN implementation.

-NOTE: It is recommended that the available data rate exposure is not reported very frequently.Editor's note: This may be refined based on the potential feedback from RAN WG3.
+NOTE 3：How the RAN measures the available UL and/or DL data rate is to be refined based on the potential feedback from RAN WG3.